rltanksley/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD14_LAB_MANUAL.md

 2. In the new JavaScript file, use jQuery to create an anonymous function that runs when the page loads.
 3. Use the **$.connection.chatHub** property to obtain the **ChatHub** you already created, and then store the hub in a variable named **chat**.
-4. Use jQuery to set the initial focus on the element with the ID **chat-message**.
+4. Use jQuery to set the initial focus on the element with the Id **chat-message**.
 5. Create an anonymous function that runs when the **$.connection.hub.start()** method is done.
 6. Call the **chat.server.join()** function on the SignalR hub, pass the **photoid** value as a parameter, and then create an anonymous function that runs when the function is done.
 7. Save all the changes.